PrefectHQ/prefect/docs/cloud/workspaces.md

 # Workspaces <span class="badge cloud"></span>

-A workspace is a discrete environment within Prefect Cloud for your flows and deployments.
+A workspace is a discrete environment within Prefect Cloud for your workflows and blocks.
 Workspaces are available to Prefect Cloud accounts only.

 Workspaces can be used to organize and compartmentalize your workflows.